How to suggest a new source

 - Please read our content guidelines carefully and ensure your publication meets the criteria.

 - Make sure your publication has a public RSS feed

-If you're running a company blog with both promotional and technical articles, we highly recommend separating the technical articles to a dedicated RSS feed.
+If you're running a company blog with both promotional and technical posts, we highly recommend separating the technical posts to a dedicated RSS feed.

 Submitting your source

 - Go to your feed, either in the browser extension or in the web app

 - Create a personal feed.
 If you already have one, skip this step

 - Click on the feed filters icon (see screenshot below)

 - Choose the

 - Insert a URL of your publication's RSS feed (recommended) or a URL to your publication's homepage